zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 == Description ==

-Add custom subscriber fields to IssueM's Leaky Paywall.
+An addon that lets you add custom subscriber fields to IssueM's Leaky Paywall WordPress plugin.
 For example: Add 'Organization' as a new field to track what orgaization a new subscriber belogs to.
 Note: this field only affects subscribers that are being added manually via the WordPress Dashboard.
 More info at http://LeakyPW.com

 == Installation ==